freeradical13/freeradical13.github.io/index.md

 The pentose sugar is either Ribose or Deoxyribose (a Ribose without an Oxygen at the 2'-Carbon).
 The Carbon numbers in the sugar have a [prime symbol][] (') as compared to the Carbons in the Nitrogenous base.

-Nucleotides are linked with a dehydration synthesis between a Phosphate group and the 3' Hydroxyl of the sugar, creating a phosphodiester linkage.
+Nucleotides are linked with a dehydration synthesis between a Phosphate group and the 3' Hydroxyl of the sugar, creating a covalent bond called a phosphodiester linkage.
 These repeating linkages create the sugar-phosphate backbone which is negatively charged.
 One end of the backbone has a Phosphate group attached to a 5'-Carbon of a sugar and the other end has a Hydroxyl group attached to a 3'-Carbon of a sugar, and these are referred to as the 5' and 3' ends, respectively.

 Deoxyribonucleic acid (DNA) may only have A, C, T, or G Nitrogenous bases.
 Ribonucleic acid (RNA) may only have A, C, U, or G Nitrogenous bases.